 The Mendeleyev Periodic Table of Elements is a great example of a powerful nomenclature as it structures, classifies and informs.
 But above all, it creates a unique and powerful language (in this case, the language is made of one or two letters, with the second one always in lowercase).

 If we look into the color painting category, however, we can see that nomenclature is not necessarily all alphanumeric.

 The British brand Farrow & Ball, for instance, presents its color range with English words and expressions that combine a description of the color with a more emotional touch: Oval Room Blue, Skylight, etc.

-5 Trends in Naming Systems
+5 Trends in Brand Naming Systems

-1. A Customer Centric Focus
+1. Engineering a Customer Centric Focus

 2. Increasing Number of References for One Product Base

 Customization is more important than ever.
 Consequently, many options and variations of product offerings coexist according to different criteria.
 This can lead to a long series of names, which is evident in the car industry (i.e. the Mini Cooper Countryman All4).

 There is, therefore, a need to rank, clarify, organize, and express these multi-entry criteria: it can be the type of finishing touches, the range levels (i.e. IBIS budget, IBIS Style), the sensorial experience, the seasonal variety, or more primary factors that can impact this organization.

 3. The Race for Renewal